JamesPoole/FaceRec-Comparison/README.md

 You can add this line to the bottom of your ~/.bashrc file to ensure that it is run every time you open a terminal.

 Download a vesion of a pre trained FaceNet model.
 The one I used for my testing can be found [here](https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk)

+Some packages need to be installed from the Ubuntu repos.
+I have made a script to cover this; just run the following commands:
+`chmod +x requirements.sh`
+`sudo ./requirements.sh`

+Python requirements can be found and installed from requirements.txt `pip3 install -r requirements.txt`

 ### Parameters